yv1es/MRMapper/README.md

 MRMapper consists of three main components:

+### Core
+To start the MRMapper core, navigate to `MRMapper/core` and execute the `run.bat` script.
+This will launch a Docker container with MRMapper's core functionality.

 ### Camera
 The system has been tested with an [Intel RealSense D435i](https://www.intelrealsense.com/depth-camera-d435i/) camera connected via a USB 3.0 cable.